NO Student Ministry (Due to Kids Camp)

-High school is going through the book of Ephesians and junior high is going through The Ten Commandments.
+Right now, junior high students are going through the book of Mark.
+In high school, they are going through the book of Nehemiah.
 Stay up-to-date on what we're talking about in Student Ministry on our podcast.

 Need Biblical Counseling?
 Fill out a form here: Biblical Soul Care.